logzio/logz-docs/_source/user-guide/k360/index.md

 Node and pod views include the **See Logs** button, which opens an OpenSearch Dashboard screen with the relevant query to display the log information.

-If you've set up your Kubernetes account manually, you might get an empty query with no results.
-In this case, you can use a custom filter to view all related logs.
+If you’ve manually set up your Kubernetes account, you might get an empty query with no results.
+In this case, you can view all related logs using a custom filter.

 Click on **Add filter** at the top of the screen.
 The fields vary according to your chosen view; add `kubernetes.host` to the field to view Node related logs.
 To view Pod related logs, add `kubernetes.pod_name` to the field.

 Next, choose the operator.
-For example, you can select **exists** to view all of the related logs.
+For example, you can select **exists** to view all related logs.

+##### Open Livetail
+{:.no_toc}

+Node and pod views include the **Open Livetail** button, which opens Logz.io's Livetail filtered with the selected Kubernetes host.
+Live tail gives you a live view of your logs as they come into Logz.io, allowing you to view and troubleshoot in real time.

 ##### Locate
 {:.no_toc}